MaimonLab/SiffPy/siffpy/siffplot/README.md

 try my best to maintain full functionality for both, at least as long as I'm the primary programmer on this project (SCT).

 If the user has `napari` available, all plotter classes will DEFAULT to `napari`, unless the keyword `use_napari` is set to `False` on initialization.
 If `napari` is not available, the keyword is not required -- everything will use `HoloViews` by default.
+To use options, and to actually visualize the `HoloViews` objects, be sure to call `hv.extension('bokeh')` in a notebook or script.
+Just as a warning, at the time of writing (SCT Dec.
+28 2021), the `extension` call doesn't play nicely with `napari` and Notebooks, and it makes you have to manually execute individual cells, which is kind of a pain.

 The primary class for analysis is the `SiffPlotter`, while the primary class for viewing images is the `SiffVisualizer`.
 Other classes may inherit from these two, and those classes